 - Admitted State jurisdictions: Pennsylvania; Florida; West Virginia; and New York

-- Admitted Federal jurisdictions: the United States District Court for the Western, Middle and Eastern Districts of Pennsylvania; the United States Court of Appeals for the Third Circuit, the United States District Court for the Southern and Middle District of Florida, and the United States Supreme Court
+- Admitted Federal jurisdictions: the United States District Court for the Western, Middle and Eastern Districts of Pennsylvania; the United States District Court for the Northern District of West Virginia and the Southern District of West Virginia; the United States Court of Appeals for the Third Circuit, the United States District Court for the Southern and Middle District of Florida, and the United States Supreme Court

 Education & Certification: